rec/safer/README.rst

 ``safer.printer()`` is similar to ``safer.open()`` except it yields a function that prints to the open file - it's very convenient for printing text.

-Like ``safer.open()``, if an exception is raised during the context manager, the changes are discarded and the original file is unchanged
+Like ``safer.open()``, if an exception is raised within the context manager, the original file is left unchanged.

 EXAMPLE